DC Comics v. Mark Towle: Federal District Court's ruling

-Further, the court also held that Mark had acted in bad faith and had intentionally copied DC's trademark so as to associate his products with the productions.
+Further, the court also held that Towle had acted in bad faith and had intentionally copied DC's trademark so as to associate his products with the productions.

 Court of Appeals, Ninth Circuit's reasoning

 To determine the copyrightability of the Batmobile, the court applied the aforementioned framework of the three-part test and affirmed the findings of the district court.
-The analysis of the court is as follows:
+The analysis of the court was as follows: